SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 ![Femur Lengths](../img/use-cases/femurLengths.png)

-The use case is located at: [Examples/Python/femur.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/femur.py)
+The use case is located at: `Examples/Python/femur.py`

 ## Running the Use Case

 :fa-info-circle: _**Important:**_ Minimum of 32GB of RAM required to run the full use case.

-To run the use case, run [RunUseCase.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/RunUseCase.py) with proper tags.
+To run the use case, run `RunUseCase.py` (in `Examples/Python/`) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

 * `--start_with_prepped_data`: to run the optimization on previously processed/groomed data.
 * `--interactive`: This tag is used to allow you to interactively select the cutting plane to be used for clipping all meshes.
 If this tag is not used, the pre-defined cutting plane is used to clip the given meshes.